Ahmedelsa3eed/Bash-Scripting/README.md

         wget -m [url]

 This will download the entire website on your local drive in a directory named the websites URL.

+# cp
+``cp`` for copying files and directories
+- copy the file under a different name

+      cp file.txt new_file.txt